 Luky was accompanied by his band, with Iga Massardi on guitar (who seemed to always have better lighting on stage than anyone else), Susan Agiwitanto on bass, and Okky Rahman on drums.

 I must say the ‘farewell’ performance was much too brief.
-I was kinda hoping that it would be pretty grand and longer, with Luky wearing some sort of costumes like a butcher or a black angel or something..
+I was kinda hoping that it would be pretty grand and longer, with Luky wearing some sort of costume like a butcher or a black angel or something.

 But anyway, it was still nice to see his performance again, especially after realising that it had been a year since the last time I saw him live at @America.
 I wish him the best of luck in Melbourne.